Turkey Accepts Russian S-400 Missile System, Rankling U.S. And NATO

 The first pieces of the S-400 missile system Turkey bought from Russia — against the wishes of the U.S. and NATO — began arriving Friday, according to Turkey's National Defense Ministry.
 In response, the Pentagon is expected to announce that Turkey will be barred from receiving the new F-35 fighter.

 Turkey had planned to buy 100 F-35s, which is produced by Lockheed Martin Corp.
-But in the months since Turkey announced in April of 2017 that it also planned to install Russia's S-400 air-defense missile system, the U.S. has repeatedly said Turkey can have one or the other — but not both.
+But in the months since Turkey announced in 2017 that it also planned to install Russia's S-400 air-defense missile system, the U.S. has repeatedly said Turkey can have one or the other — but not both.

 "If Turkey procures the S-400, it will mean they will not receive the F-35.
 It's that simple, " acting Secretary of Defense Mark Esper said last month.